ideawu/ssdb-docs/src/users.md

 ![](http://ssdb.io/img/ssdb-users/fever38.com.png)

 [Fever38](http://www.fever38.com/) used to be a top 100 traffic website in Taiwan district, it helps customers to promote their brands on Facebook.
+Fever38 uses SSDB as cache server.